johnstoc13/Employee-Team-Generator/README.md

 ## Deployment

-The webstie can be reached here: https://johnstoc13.github.io/Employee-Team-Generator/
+A video of the generated README can be found here: [My Awesome Team Generator](https://youtu.be/PuYBagscR2U)

 ## Resources